taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ### Custom Rules

-A custom rule that is compatible with incremental input needs to pay attention to some details of the incremental input's interface.
 All incremental inputs included with the library and documented here are based on `tao::pegtl::buffer_input`.
+A custom rule that is compatible with incremental inputs needs to pay attention to the `amount` argument in the input's interface.
 Unlike the inputs based on `tao::pegtl::memory_input`, the `size( amount )` and `end( amount )` member functions do not ignore the `amount` argument, and the `require( amount )` member function is not a complete dummy.

 ```c++